 Can you send me my customer’s information?

-For security reasons, we cannot share cardholders’ personal information with the exception of contact information entered to complete purchases made through your online store.
-If you're unable to recognize your customer, please send us any other information about the sale or your business that may help your case.
+To protect the privacy of cardholders, we cannot share their personal information other than what is included on the transaction receipt.
+If you’re unable to recognize your customer, please send us any other information about the sale or your business that may help your case.

 Can I make the process go faster?